-Before we discuss the top 5 LIP FILLER TRENDS and related BEAUTY PREDICTIONS for 2018, it’s helpful to know that lip augmentation is anything but new.
+Before we discuss the top 5 LIP FILLER TRENDS and related BEAUTY PREDICTIONS, it’s helpful to know that lip augmentation is anything but new.

 History of Lip Augmentation and Lip Filler Injections